ranbureand/sitefolio/_projects/medlay-docs-site.markdown

     %}
 </div>

-The notes introduce and formalize a new **concept** for crafting multimedia artefacts on the Web—Medlay—in hopes of providing some interesting **food for thought** and pushing the boundaries of the practice further.
+The notes introduce and formalize a new **concept** for crafting hybrid multimedia artefacts on the Web, in hopes of providing some good quality **food for thought**, and pushing the boundaries of the practice further.

 <div class="figures">
     {% include image.html